-Enjoy the following videos, research studies and other resources related to creativity.
-I will continue to add to this list.
+Enjoy the following videos, research studies, articles and other resources related to creativity.

 1. A 2010 study titled “The Creativity Crisis” showed the United States has been experiencing a decline in creativity since 1990, based on a total of 272,599 creative thinking test scores of people from young children to adults.